Germany's Douglas launches sale of book store chain

-DUESSELDORF/FRANKFURT (Reuters) - German retailer Douglas has launched a sale of its Thalia book stores division, which is facing stiff competition from Amazon (AMZN.O), two people familiar with the deal said.
+DUESSELDORF/FRANKFURT, Aug 14 (Reuters) - German retailer Douglas has launched a sale of its Thalia book stores division, which is facing stiff competition from Amazon, two people familiar with the deal said.

 Financial investors are seen as likely buyers, but a deal is still a way off yet, the sources told Reuters on Thursday, after German trade magazine Lebensmittel Zeitung reported that the group was close to striking a deal.